kdb82/byudev-react-eportfolio/README.md

 #### Customize Lottie Animations

+Lottie animations are the cool ones like the one on the splash loading screen and sprinkled throughout the site.
 You can choose a Lottie and download it in json format from sites like [this](https://lottiefiles.com/).
-In `src/assets/lottie`, replace the Lottie json file you want to alter with the same file name.
+You will need to make a LottieFiles account.
+Download a Lottie as LottieJSON.
+In `src/assets/lottie`, replace the Lottie json file you want to alter with the new LottieJSON and keep the same file name.
 If you want to change the Lottie options, go to `src/components/displayLottie/DisplayLottie.js` and change the `defaultOptions` object, you can refer [lottie-react docs](https://www.npmjs.com/package/lottie-react) for more info on the `defaultOptions` object.

 #### Adding Twitter Time line to your Page
 Insert your Twitter username in `portfolio.js` to show your recent activity on your page.